causa-io/workspace-module-core/README.md

 - [Environment](./src/definitions/environment.ts): Functions mapping to `cs environment` commands.
 Those are not meant to be implemented by other modules.
 - [Event topic](./src/definitions/event-topic.ts): Functions related to event topics, backfilling, and code generation.
 Modules providing support for a programming language should implement `EventTopicMakeCodeGenerationTargetLanguage`.
 Modules providing support for a new project type should implement `EventTopicListReferencedInProject`.
 Modules providing tech stack or cloud provider support should implement the `EventTopicBroker*` functions.
 - [Infrastructure](./src/definitions/infrastructure.ts): Modules providing support for an Infrastructure as Code tool (e.g. Terraform, Pulumi) should implement the `InfrastructurePrepare` and `InfrastructureDeploy` functions.
+- [Model](./src/definitions/model.ts): Modules providing support for a programming language can implement new code generators by extending `ModelRunCodeGenerator`.
 - [Project](./src/definitions/project.ts): Many of the definitions in this file should be implemented by modules providing support for a language and/or project type, e.g. `ProjectBuildArtefact`, `ProjectReadVersion`, `ProjectPushArtefact`, `ProjectGetArtefactDestination`.
 - [OpenAPI](./src/definitions/openapi.ts): Functions related to OpenAPI specifications. `OpenApiGenerateSpecification` should be implemented by Causa modules providing support for a language / project type (if relevant).